yohanboniface/sulci/README.rst

 * voiture électrique
 * Barack Obama

-The SemanticalTagger will actually use two different algorithms:
+The Semantical Tagger will actually use two different algorithms:

-* a purely statistical algorithm, scoring n-grams according to their relatives frequences in the corpus.
+* a purely statistical algorithm, scoring n-grams according to their relatives frequencies in the corpus.
 * an heuristics-based algorithm, scoring n-grams (sequences of words) with hand-crafted rules;

-The statistical algorithm uses `Pointwise mutual information
+The statistical algorithm uses `Point-wise mutual information
 <http://en.wikipedia.org/wiki/Pointwise_mutual_information>`_.

-The first one is mainly used do determine weither or not a séquence of words is a collocation ; the second one, to determine weither or not a word or a collocation is representative of the text.
+The first one is mainly used do determine whether or not a sequence of words is a collocation ; the second one, to determine whether or not a word or a collocation is representative of the text.